durrantlab/autogrow4/tutorial/TUTORIAL.md

 If you use the reduce_files_sizes option AutoGrow4 will convert concatenate and compress all files in the PDBs directory of each generation.
-This is useful when doing larger runs as data transfer is faster and data storage is reduced when files are merged and compressed.
+This is useful when doing larger runs bacause data transfer will be faster and data storage is reduced when files are merged and compressed.

 The concatenation script that is run in AutoGrow4 4 can be found at